Breast Surgery Fellowship

 Prospective fellows must successfully complete a residency in general surgery and be board-eligible in general surgery and a U.S. citizen or permanent resident.
 Applicants from outside the United States must have passed the USMLE, FMGEMS, TOEFL or FLEX and be able to secure a medical license from the State of Illinois.

-MD: University of Virginia School of Medicine
+MD: Michigan State University College of Human Medicine

-Residency: St. Vincent Hospital
+Residency: St. Joseph Mercy Hospital Ann Arbor

 Housestaff Training at McGaw